Acoercode/ac-ts-frontend-assessment/README.md

 ## What We Provide

-- Starter instructions (you choose Vite/CRA/Next — **Vite recommended**)
+- Starter instructions
-- Clear acceptance criteria and scoring rubric
+- Clear acceptance criteria
 - A **query cheat-sheet** for openFDA

 ---